LUKE MCKENNA (FOUNDER & DIRECTOR)

 TRACEY LEES (OFFICE ADMINISTRATOR)

 Tracey spent her early career in the world of administration, marketing and strategy within law firms in Australia (such as Clayton Utz and PricewaterhouseCoopers Legal), Europe and Asia.
 She has a passion for all things organisational and administrative and enjoys enabling the people she works with to excel at what they do best.
-Her aim is to provide the UPP team and school contacts with exceptional service and communication - with warmth and a smile.
+Her aim is to provide exceptional service and communication - with warmth and a smile.

 Tracey lives in Brisbane with her two high school-aged children, providing her with first-hand understanding of how UPP’s teachings and strategies can positively impact young lives.